 Mutual respect is at the forefront of life at WKS.
 Pupils and staff alike are encouraged to foster a mutual respect approach to all areas of school life.
-Our Going for Gold System, peer assessment and weekly social communication targets all focus on the need for mutual respect within the school and out into the wider community.
-Staff are encouraged to sit with pupils at lunchtime, our buddying policy encourages respect with peer groups and our International Schools status all promote and cultivate a place of mutual respect of other cultures.
+Our Going for Gold System and peer assessment focus on the need for mutual respect within the school and out into the wider community.
+Staff are encouraged to sit with pupils at lunchtime, our buddying policy encourages respect with peer groups.
 Pupils are challenged if the ethos of mutual respect at WKS is not upheld.